 What this also means is that you will have to be flexible about when your plane departs.
-Major holidays limit the amount of seats available to frequent flyers, making it harder to redeem points during peak times of year.
+Major holidays limit the number of seats available to frequent flyers, making it harder to redeem points during peak times of the year.

 For example, some airlines charge a fee to travelers booking the flight at the very last minute.
 Check ahead of time to make sure your savings are still worth any potential extra costs.